Canti21/rootMaster/README.md

 Check out our [Changelog](./CHANGELOG.md) to see what's new and improved in each release.

-## Server Performance Notice

-Please note that the calculator is hosted on a server that may experience slower performance if it hasn't been accessed in the last 5 minutes.
-This delay occurs because the server needs time to "wake up" and respond to incoming requests after a period of inactivity.

-If you encounter slow loading times, we recommend waiting for a moment as the server becomes responsive again.
-Subsequent requests should be faster.

 ## Usage

-1. Access the calculator on the web at [rootmaster.onrender.com](https://rootmaster.onrender.com/).
+1. Access the calculator on the web at [root-master.vercel.app](https://root-master.vercel.app/).
 2. Choose a numerical method from the available options in the menu (e.g., Bisection, Newton-Raphson).
 3. Enter a mathematical function in the input field.
 4. Set the initial parameters and precision (if applicable).